2012 International Origin

-The 2012 International Origin series was the second time the rugby league International Origin has been played.
-It was a two-game series between England and Exiles RL as a follow-up to the 2011 International Origin series.
-There was a couple of changes in personnel for the Exiles team in 2012, a key change being that former St. Helens coach Daniel Anderson was selected to be the head coach of the Exiles; also, former Exiles captain Danny Buderus went back to Australia following the 2011 season so former New South Wales fullback Brett Hodgson replaced him as captain.
+The 2012 International Origin was the second edition of the International Origin competition between England and Exiles.
+Unlike 2011, the 2012 edition was a two-game series.

+There were a couple of changes in personnel for the Exiles team in 2012, such as former St. Helens coach Daniel Anderson was selected to be the head coach of the Exiles; also, former Exiles captain Danny Buderus went back to Australia following the 2011 season so former New South Wales fullback Brett Hodgson replaced him as captain.

-Game 1
+Match Details: Game 1

 England's side consisted of 15 players who had played internationally for England or Great Britain in the past but handed a debut to Wigan Warriors prop Lee Mossop and also Wigan winger Josh Charnley, who was selected after scoring 22 Super League tries in the 2012 season.
 Also, Wigan forward Gareth Hock was called up for international selection for the first time since being banned for two years for failing a drugs test.

 The Exiles coach, Daniel Anderson, had originally picked Warrington Wolves fullback Brett Hodgson in his starting line-up but due to an injury he had to call up Hull Kingston Rovers fullback Shannon McDonnell as a replacement the day before the match; also Setaimata Sa was supposed to start in the centre but again due to injury he had to be replaced by Daryl Millard.
 Wigan Warriors halfback Brett Finch was also supposed to feature but once again injury forced him out of the squad, meaning Wigan teammate Thomas Leuluai had to fill in at stand off whilst Lance Hohaia had to replace injured Michael Monaghan at hooker in the week leading up to the game.